 There are hundreds of ways to keep kids engaged and entertained, and (fortunately for us) an entire internet filled with ideas.

 4. Let the Light In

 Without that big dose of Vitamin D from the sun every day, it’s easier to feel blue.
-To combat those feelings, open the curtains, turn on the lights, make things as bright as you can in your living and play spaces.
-Even if it’s not a bright, sunny 80-degree day, invite the light in – artificial or natural – and you’ll notice a difference in mood and behavior from your children.
+To combat those feelings, open the curtains, turn on the lights, and make things as bright as you can in your living and play spaces.
+Even if it’s not a bright, sunny 80-degree day, invite the light in–artificial or natural–and you’ll notice a difference in your children’s moods and behaviors.

 5. Remember Routines

 With cold weather zapping everyone’s energy and snow days throwing a monkey wrench into outdoor plans, it’s easy to get lazy with regular routines.
 Combat schedule sluggishness by sticking to your set routines each day–even when bad weather cancels school or quells activities.